iTheoKL/a-quote-a-day/quotes/2026-02-08_anesh_cyber_security.md

 ---
-quote: Not every journey becomes a chapter of life, but each one leaves us with memories and lessons that shape our present and guide our future.
+quote: Not every journey becomes a chapter of life but each one leaves us with memories and lessons that shape our present and guide our future.
 author: Simon Peter
 contributor: Anesh
 department: Cyber Security